 Alimony (Maintenance): Who, Why, How Much, How Long?

-Divorce courts in Illinois will consider how long you were married, the differences in income and assets, the ages of the husband and wife and a variety of other factors to determine how much alimony or maintenance will be paid and how long alimony payments will last.
-Although every case is unique, the length of the marriage and the differences in income are factors given great weight.
-And in 2015, Illinois enacted maintenance guidelines.
-These guidelines provide what some call a “starting place” for maintenance awards in Illinois if certain conditions are met.
+For better or worse, in 2015 Illinois adopted maintenance guidelines that are presumed to apply currently when the combined gross income per year is less than $250,000 [and note that this amount may go up to $500,00].
+While these guidelines are a presumption, Illinois law regarding maintenance still considers factors such as how long you were married, the differences in income and assets, the ages of the husband and wife and a variety of other factors to determine how much alimony or maintenance will be paid and how long alimony payments will last.
+Although every case is unique, the length of the marriage and the differences in incomes are factors given great weight.
+In 2015, Illinois enacted maintenance guidelines and it is critical to understand and anticipate that these guidelines may change, effective January 1, 2018.
+In any event, the Illinois maintenance guidelines provide what some call a “starting place” for maintenance awards in Illinois if certain conditions are met.

 What is maintenance?